Train Regression Models in Regression Learner App

-You can use Regression Learner to train regression models including linear regression models, regression trees, Gaussian process regression models, support vector machines, and ensembles of regression trees.
+You can use Regression Learner to train regression models including linear regression models, regression trees, Gaussian process regression models, support vector machines, kernel approximation, ensembles of regression trees, and neural network regression models.
 In addition to training models, you can explore your data, select features, specify validation schemes, and evaluate results.
-You can export a model to the workspace to use the model with new data or generate MATLAB® code to learn about programmatic classification.
+You can export a model to the workspace to use the model with new data or generate MATLAB® code to learn about programmatic regression.

 Training a model in Regression Learner consists of two parts:

-Validated Model: Training a model with a validation scheme.
+Validated Model: Train a model with a validation scheme.
 By default, the app protects against overfitting by applying cross-validation.
 Alternatively, you can choose holdout validation.
 The validated model is visible in the app.

-Full Model: Training a model on full data without validation.
+Full Model: Train a model on full data, excluding test data.
 The app trains this model simultaneously with the validated model.
 However, the model trained on full data is not visible in the app.
 When you choose a regression model to export to the workspace, Regression Learner exports the full model.

 You can use Regression Learner to automatically train a selection of different regression models on your data.